cloud-gov/cg-site/content/docs/services/cloud-gov-service-account.md

 Plan Name | Description | Price
 --------- | ----------- | -----
-`space-deployer` | Provision one account with "SpaceDeveloper" access to the space where the service is created | Free
+`space-deployer` | An account for continuous deployment, limited to a single space | Free

 ## How to create an instance